DickJ/data-science/assignments/assignment-4/README.md

 ###**Question 2**

-Germany had the most support by hashtags
+Germany had the most support by hashtags with 80,450

 |TAG | Count|
 |------|-------|